 The Sheikh Zayed Mosque is the largest mosque in the country and the 8th biggest mosque in the world.
 This mosque has a capacity to hold up to 41, 000 worshipers.
 The Sheikh Zayed Mosque alone is worth an Abu Dhabi day trip from Dubai.
 Stepping into the mosque makes you immediately feel like you’re in an Arabian palace.
 Be prepared to be hypnotized by the golden detail trim aligning the archways and white marble structures from the ground crawling up to the ceiling.
 A picture would be unable to capture the grandeur of the 82-white domes underneath the blue sky.

 Dress Code: Remember it is not our home, but theirs.
 Be respectful and have proper etiquette while visiting.
-This is a scared place of prayer.
+This is a sacred place of prayer.
 Visitors are required and expected to be in proper clothing attire.
 Avoid see-through clothing, shorts and skirts (male and female), tight and revealing clothing, and sleeveless shirts.
-Ladies, you do need to be fully-covered for entrance inside.
+Ladies, you do need to be fully covered for entrance inside.
 If they feel you are not covered enough, don’t worry.
 The attendants will provide you with an abaya.

-During my visit I was on a hunt to find a camel burger since I was in the UAE.
-Le Café inside Emirates Palace does sell camel burgers, however, it was alarmingly pricey for something I wasn’t sure I would eat more than one bite.
+During my visit, I was on a hunt to find a camel burger since I was in the UAE.
+Le Café inside Emirates Palace does sell camel burgers, however, it was alarmingly pricey for something I wasn’t sure I would eat more than one bite of.
 A camel burger topped with 23-karat gold flakes will cost you 110- AED (30-USD), no thank you!

 But, I do suggest ordering their Camelccino.
 It was pretty tasty I must say.
 However, the UAE is just expensive, no pretty way to say it, but it is EXPENSIVE.
-My Camelccino alone and sparkling water was a whopping 25-USD, that didn’t even include gratuity.
+My Camelccino alone and sparkling water were a whopping 25-USD, which didn’t even include gratuity.
 I’m not complaining though, it was worth every dirham to say I drank a cappuccino made with camel’s milk.

 Have you ever had camel milk chocolate?
-Let you tell you it is definitely something to try!
+Let me tell you it is definitely something to try!
 You can go pick some up as a souvenir at the shop across from Le Café.
-Just going to warn you, the camel milk chocolate is a little steep on price.
+Just going to warn you, that camel milk chocolate is a little steep in price.
 After purchasing chocolates, walk around and do some shopping at the souks inside.
-Souks are Arab marketplaces that sell jewelry, scarfs, leather bags, and numerous other goodies to purchase.
+Souks are Arab marketplaces that sell jewelry, scarves, leather bags, and numerous other goodies to purchase.